Business Impact

 Example: Multiple checkboxes for different types of data processing activities, allowing them to select which they agree to.

-- Withdrawable Consent: To be fair, consent must be as easy to withdraw as it is to give.
-Making sure that users can withdraw their consent at any time is a key component of user rights under data protection laws.
+Withdrawable Consent: To be fair, consent must be as easy to withdraw as it is to give.
+Ensuring that users can withdraw their consent at any time is a key component of user rights under data protection laws.

 Example: Providing a simple, easily accessible method for users to retract consent, such as a "withdraw consent" button on a website's privacy settings page.